MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdateDeploymentPackage.md

 ```

 ### -Id

-Specifies an array of identifiers for the deployment package.
+Specify the ID of a deployment package to modify.

 ```yaml
 Type: String